-At each meeting of the Board of Directors, the independent directors meet without the non-independent director or members of management of the Corporation present.
-During the fiscal year ended December 31, 2014, the independent directors met without the non-independent director 6 times.
+At each meeting of the Board of Directors, the independent directors meet without the non-independent directors, if any, or members of management of the Corporation present.
+During the fiscal year ended December 31, 2018, the independent directors met without the non-independent director and members of management five times.